Nixes/lp-trip-calc/README.md

 ## Issues/Observations

 - The DurationSecs in the example output seems incorrect.
 The difference in mins between the Started and Finished times is 5 mins which is 300 seconds.
 The originally provided output says 900 seconds.
+- The started and finished times in the example output do not match the relevant tap ids in the input taps.csv file
 - There are some cases of tap offs without tap ons in the example data.
 I have assumed that these should be considered as incomplete trips.
 But this would need to be confirmed with the business.
 - What is the cause of these isolated tapOffs, is there a data quality/consistency issue?